jazlab/medicine_paper/README.md

 1. Install the dependencies with `$ pip install -r requirements.txt`.
 It is recommended to use a virtual environment with python version 3.10 or later.
+   At this point, to ensure the MEDiCINe package is installed and working, you can run `$ python -m medicine_demos.run_demo`, which should run without error and produce several plots.

 2. Visit
 [https://osf.io/acu8j/files/osfstorage](https://osf.io/acu8j/files/osfstorage).